Usage

 unconfigure system hostname

-Do not override system hostname and restore the use of the node
+Do not override system hostname and restore the use of the

-name.
+node name.

 configure system description description

-Override chassis description with the provided value instead of
+Override chassis description with the provided value instead

-architecture.
+and architecture.

 unconfigure system description